Code-Institute-Submissions/cosmic-crystals/README.md

 - The content of the 'Find Your Crystal Match' form section was based off the crystal quiz designed by [Whimsy + Wellness](https://whimsyandwellness.com/pages/crystal-quiz)

+- The descriptions of the products on the 'Properties' page were selected from [ReikiCrystalsShop](https://www.etsy.com/uk/shop/ReikiCrystalsShop?ref=simple-shop-header-name&listing_id=959790927)

 ## Code
 - Code on how to add a favicon in HTML was taken from the example code on: [W3School HTML Favicon Tutorial ](https://www.w3schools.com/html/html_favicon.asp#:~:text=To%20add%20a%20favicon%20to,is%20%22favicon.ico%22.).